-I have recently begun working with local schools to introduce young students to bio-inspired robotics, given a public lecture and also have done some brief documentary work.
-For what it is worth, I also try to keep an up-to-date Twitter feed that is publicly available for interested people to follow.
-On this page, I will log some of my notable activities!
+On this page, I will log some of my notable public engagement activities.
+I have recently begun working with local schools to introduce young students to bio-inspired robotics, given public lectures and also have done some brief documentary work.
+I also try to keep an up-to-date Twitter feed that is publicly available for interested people to follow.
 If you would like to work with me on delivering some outreach, please get in touch.

 16 October 2018 – ‘Animals and robots in groups’ – I spoke to around 15 children (aged 8-10) at St John’s Primary School, Clifton, about how engineers look to animals for inspiration.
 I did a Kilobot demonstration showing synchronisation of lights like fireflies, as well as showing a Sphero robot.
 The school is entering a ‘Tech Factor’ competition to win some robotics kits (Lego WeDo).

 8 October 2018 – ‘Swarm robotics: holding a mirror up to nature?’.
 I gave the keynote talk to kick off the Malvern Festival of Innovation.
 In a local newspaper: “Highlights included an opening talk from Dr Edmund Hunt of the University of Bristol’s robotics lab, explaining how robots are being programmed to cooperate in swarms using nature as a blueprint.”